dzavalishin/mqtt_udp/dox/source/index.rst

 Possible topologies
 -------------------

-Here is a list of more or less obvious use cases for MQTT/UDP
+Here is a list of more or less obvious scenarios for MQTT/UDP

 Fault-tolerant sensors
 ^^^^^^^^^^^^^^^^^^^^^^